A History of the Dartmouth Hitchcock Medical Center Orthopaedic Residency Training Program

 In 2009, Dr. Weinstein took over the role as Director of The Dartmouth Institute, relinquishing the role of Orthopaedic Department chairman to Dr. Sohail Mirza, who had arrived from the University of Washington in the previous year as the inaugural vice-chair of the department.
 Over the subsequent 6 years the Dartmouth Hitchcock Medical Center Orthopaedic Residency Program flourished under the leadership of Drs.
 Weinstein and Mirza.
 They championed academic and educational pursuits allowing the program to innovate in many areas.

 After an incredibly successful 23-year tenure, Dr. Charles Carr retired from his role as residency program director.
-Dr. Marcus Coe has stepped into the role, and we look forward to the continued growth of the residency program under his direction.
+In 2020, Dr. Marcus Coe stepped into the role with Dr. Fran Faro, Associate Residency Director.
+In 2022, Dr. David Jevsevar stepped down from his role and Dr. Kevin McGuire was named the interim chair of the department.

 As we build on the robust history of our Orthopaedic Surgery Residency Program, we strive to continually improve the experience in order to train outstanding orthopaedic surgeons, leaders and citizens.